 At the moment, all capsules published on Code Ocean are verified to be computationally reproducible.
-You can see this in the results pane of published works:

 In practice, this means that Code Ocean staff run some checks on everything that is submitted for publication on the platform.
 In rough order of importance, here is what we check for.

 First, save all concrete results to the /results folder.
 Because Code Ocean runs headlessly by default, files should be saved explicitly.
 If your result is a computation printed to the console, it will be saved in a filed called 'output'.

 Second, write a master script to reproduce your analysis as completely as possible.
 If you have five analysis scripts, your main script should run them all in sequence.
 If you have multiple datasets, your code should analyze them all by default (whenever possible).
 Because all published results are verified to be reproducible, there is no need for others to run your published code unless they are making modifications or extensions -- so long run times are not an issue.

 Third, install all libraries and dependencies via the environment screen, and not during runtime.
 This is to guarantee long-term reproducibility.
 If you install things each and every time the code is run, we cannot guarantee that those commands will continue to execute successfully in the future.
 By contrast, packages installed via built-in package managers, and commands run via postInstall script, will be executed just once, when the environment is built, and then have their results cached into the environment.
 For published capsules, this means that the installed libraries are also part of the Docker image available for download via export capsule.